 • Effective weather proofing and weather protection of roof and exterior walls…including unbroken windows and doors.

 • Plumbing or gas facilities that conformed to applicable law…maintained in good working order.
+People can also check out this page for the best plumbing related advices.

 • Heating facilities that conformed to applicable law…maintained in good working order.